kevinferrare/spice86/README.md

 ![](doc/function_C0B8_ghidra.png)

-As you can see, it is very simple:
+As you can see, it is 2 lines and is very simple:
-- Increases the byte at address DS:47A8
+- Instruction at address C0B8 increases the byte at address DS:47A8 by one
-- Does a near ret
+- Instruction at address C0BC does a near ret

 From there you can re-implement (override) the function and continue with the next one (see next chapter on how to do so).